 How to Prepare Your Digital Devices for a Storm

-Keep your devices charged.
+Keep your digital devices charged.

-Ensure all devices and backup chargers plugged in as long as you have power.
+Ensure all digital devices and backup chargers plugged in as long as you have power.
 If you’re preparing to evacuate, ensure your devices are 100% charged before you leave.
 When you’re on the road, use mobile chargers in the care and only use your cell phone only for emergency calls or updates.

 Locate or purchase a car phone charger and spare battery.